tracykteal/candy-tracking/README.md

 # candy-tracking
 Tracking candy type distribution

+Project inspired by Karl Broman's [FruitSnacks](https://github.com/kbroman/FruitSnacks/) project, along with of course many other people and classes we've taken throughout our lives.

 ## Code License
 We carefully considered several license choices for this project

-BSD3 - people can take and reuse without attribution GPL - some people won't touch code with a 10 foot pole Apache license - people who add to your code can't add patented things in
+- BSD3 - people can take and reuse without attribution
+- GPL - some people won't touch code with a 10 foot pole
+- Apache license - people who add to your code can't add patented things in

 After going through these consideration, we chose the BSD3 license for this project.